The TopCoW Challenge -- Topology-Aware Circle of Willis Segmentation for CT and MR Angiography: Introduction

 \section{Introduction}

-The Circle of Willis (CoW) is an important anastomotic network of arteries connecting the anterior and posterior circulations of the brain, as well as the left and right cerebral hemispheres \citep{osborn2013osborn}.
-Due to its centrality, the CoW is commonly involved in pathologies like aneurysms and stroke.
-Clinically, the vascular architecture of the CoW is believed to impact the occurrence and severity of stroke \citep{chuang2013configuration, van2015completeness}, pose a potential risk for aneurysm formation \citep{rinaldo2016relationship}, and affect the neurologic events and clinical outcomes of neuro-surgeries \citep{yang2017relationship, banga2018incomplete}.
-An accurate characterization of the CoW is therefore of great clinical relevance.
+The Circle of Willis (CoW) is an important anastomotic network of arteries connecting the anterior and posterior circulations of the brain, as well as the left and right cerebral hemispheres.\supercite{osborn2013osborn} Due to its centrality, the CoW is commonly involved in pathologies like aneurysms and stroke.
+Clinically, the vascular architecture of the CoW is believed to impact the occurrence and severity of stroke,\supercite{liebeskind2003collateral,chuang2013configuration,van2015completeness,kim2016BMJ} pose a potential risk for aneurysm formation,\supercite{rinaldo2016relationship,hindenes2023anatomical} and affect the neurologic events and clinical outcomes of neurosurgeries.\supercite{yang2017relationship,banga2018incomplete} Accurate CoW characterization is therefore of great clinical relevance.